-In addition to security or campus police personnel, the Clery Act requires an institution to identify individuals or offices with significant responsibility for student and campus activities.
+In addition to security or police personnel, the Clery Act requires an institution to identify individuals or offices with significant responsibility for student and campus activities.
 These people/offices are referred to as Campus Security Authorities (CSAs).
+Twice a year (ideally before each semester), the campus administration reviews the list of CSAs-adding new designees and/or removing those whose functions no longer falls under the CSAs criteria.

-Twice a year, before each semester, the campus list of CSAs is reviewed and updated by the campus administration.
 All CSAs receive initial training on their roles and responsibilities; and, as a part of their training, they are provided with a crime reporting form.
-The Safety and Security Manager is responsible for collecting crime reports from CSAs-whether in person or delivered via Campus Security Officers.
+The Safety and Security Manager is responsible for collecting crime reports from CSAs-whether in person, delivered via Campus Security Officers, delivered directly to the Manager, or whether transmitted via a phone call.

-A printed list of Windward Community College's CSAs is available at the Campus Security Department at the Campus Security Department at Hale Alaka'i, Room 125.
-We ask that you call the Campus Security Department in advance at (808) 235-7355, as all personnel may be out of office conducting tasks.
-The list can also be downloaded from the Campus Security Department website at: https://windward.hawaii.edu/security/
+A printed list of Windward Community College's CSAs is available at the Campus Security Department office located in Hale Alaka'i, Room 113.
+We ask that you call the Campus Security Department in advance at (808) 235-7355, as security personnel may be temporarily called out of office.
+The list can also be obtained from the Safety and Security Manager (Hale Alaka'i, Room 125) or downloaded from the Campus Security Department website at: https://windward.hawaii.edu/security/